thruston/python-tabulate/README.md

 and `sqrt`, as shown above.
 If you want any others from `math`, you need to prefix them with `math`, so use `math.sin`, `math.cos`, etc...

-Curly braces are only treated as parens at the top level (and this only for compatibility with the old Perl version of tabulate), so you can put them in normal Python expressions like
+Curly braces are only treated as parentheses at the top level (and this only for compatibility with the old Perl version of tabulate), so you can put them in normal Python expressions like

     arr ab('{} {}'.format(c, d))